 The South Australian Government has formed a partnership with not-for-profit organisation Jawun, to develop the talent of South Australian Government managers and executives, and support practical reconciliation in South Australia.
 This partnership provides six-week residential placements that benefit both the Indigenous-led organisations, their communities, and the participants.

 In response to COVID-19, Jawun adapted the six-week residential secondment program into a new 100-hour minimum virtual program.
 Secondees can participate in Aboriginal community led projects from their desktop.
+In 2021 the first round of the Jawun Secondments will be virtual and the remaining three for the year will revert back to the six-week residential model.

 A number of steps are involved in placing skilled secondees into Indigenous organisations: